*Adults age 20 or older.

 Your kidneys—two bean-shaped organs located in your lower back—are your body’s filtration system, cleaning wastes and extra fluids from your body and producing and balancing chemicals that are necessary for your body to function.
 Healthy kidneys also:

 Chronic kidney disease (CKD) comes in stages and knowing your stage is important for deciding treatment.
 CKD has five stages, ranging from nearly normal kidney function (stage 1) to kidney failure (stage 5), which requires dialysis or kidney transplant.

 Understanding your stage can help you learn how to take control and slow the progression of kidney disease.
-The stages are not based on symptoms alone.
+The stages of renal disease are not based on symptoms alone.
 Instead, they reflect how effectively the kidneys eliminate waste from the blood by using an equation that estimates kidney function, known as glomerular filtration rate (GFR).
 Determining your GFR requires a simple blood test.

 Ways to take control:

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.